 Variola major is the virus that causes the infection.
 It is spread:

-The main risk factor for contracting smallpox is exposure to the virus after its release during a biological terrorism attack.
+The main risk factor for contracting smallpox is exposure to the virus in a loboratory or after its release during a biological terrorism attack.

 Symptoms usually occur about 12 days after exposure.
 Hemorrhagic or malignant symptoms usually do not appear until death is near.

 Early symptoms include:

 The doctor will ask about your symptoms and medical history.
 A possible source of exposure will be looked for.
 A physical exam will be done.

 No effective treatment for smallpox currently exists.
 Doctors can offer supportive care.
 Steps will be taken to prevent spread to others.